 The PRTC fleet continues to be exceptionally clean.
-The number of interior condition defects for the active fleet remains low at four compared to one last audit and three the audit before last.
-Exterior body defects fell slightly to 51 compared to 53 last audit.
+The number of interior condition defects for the active fleet remains low at four compared to the same number last audit.
+Exterior body defects increased slightly to 55 compared to 51 last audit.
 Tight parking conditions where approximately 122 parking spots must accommodate 153 buses could be contributing to higher exterior body damage defects.

 Defects continue to remain in the three-per-bus average.
-Only once in the past twenty-six audits did defect averages exceed four.
-Table 2 which follows shows the historical defect trend for the last 18 audits of First Transit.
-During that 18-audit period, 15 audits averaged three defects or less per bus.
+Only once in the past twenty-seven audits did defect averages exceed four.
+Table 2 which follows shows the historical defect trend for the last 20 audits of First Transit.
 Although the industry does not have a standard for per-bus defects, an average of defects in the range traditionally exhibited by First Transit is exceptional based upon similar audits conducted by TRC for other transit agencies.
 A more detailed analysis of the defects is provided in report sections that follow.